hydroffice/hyo2_soundspeed/docs/in_brief.rst

 .. image:: https://github.com/hydroffice/hyo2_soundspeed/raw/master/hyo2/ssm2/app/gui/soundspeedmanager/media/app_icon.png
     :alt: logo

-The Sound Speed package is part of the `HydrOffice <https://www.hydroffice.org/license/>`_ framework.
-HydrOffice is a research development environment for ocean mapping.
-It provides a collection of hydro-packages, each of them dealing with a specific issue of the field.
-The main goal is to speed up both algorithms testing and research-to-operation (R2O).

-The Sound Speed package provides both a library and an application with functionalities to manage sound speed profiles, and to provide pre-processing ocean mapping tools to help bridge the gap between sound speed profiling instrumentation and multibeam echosounder acquisition systems.
+Sound Speed Manager (SSM) is a software application that provides the user with a streamlined workflow to perform accurate processing and management of sound speed profiles for underwater acoustic systems.

-It has been developing with the aim to merge together functionalities present in several applications that process sound speed profiles (SSP) for underwater acoustic systems:
+SSM has merged together functionalities present in several applications that process sound speed profiles (SSP):

-* *Velocipy*, an application originally developed at the `NOAA Coast Survey Development Laboratory (CSDL) <http://www.nauticalcharts.noaa.gov/>`_ as part of the Pydro environment.
+* *Velocipy*, an application originally developed at the `NOAA Coast Survey Development Laboratory (CSDL) <https://www.nauticalcharts.noaa.gov/>`_ as part of the `Pydro environment<https://svn.pydro.noaa.gov/Docs/html/Pydro/universe_overview.html>`_.

-* *SVP Editor*, an application originally developed at the `Center for Coastal and Ocean Mapping (CCOM, UNH) <http://ccom.unh.edu/>`_ for the MAC project (`Multibeam Advisory Committee <http://mac.unols.org/>`_) under the NSF grant 1150574.
+* *SVP Editor*, an application originally developed at the `Center for Coastal and Ocean Mapping, UNH<https://ccom.unh.edu/>`_ for the MAC project (`Multibeam Advisory Committee <http://mac.unols.org/>`_) under the NSF grant 1150574.

-* *SSP Manager*, an application developed at the `Center for Coastal and Ocean Mapping (CCOM, UNH) <http://ccom.unh.edu/>`_ as part of the HydrOffice framework under NOAA grants NA10NOS4000073 and NA15NOS4000200.
+* *SSP Manager*, an application developed at the `Center for Coastal and Ocean Mapping, UNH<https://ccom.unh.edu/>`_ as part of the HydrOffice framework under NOAA grants NA10NOS4000073 and NA15NOS4000200.

-In the integration of all these implementations to the current package several improvements have been introduced to enhance code maintainability (e.g., Python 3 support) and to store the collected data for further processing and analysis.
+SSM has been designed to ease integration into existing data acquisition workflows.
+The liberal open source license used by the project (specifically, GNU LGPL) provides for understanding of the chosen processing solutions through ready inspection of the source code, as well as the ability to adapt the application to specific organization needs.

+This adaptation is eased by the modular design of the application, with the NOAA-specific functionalities organized so that they can be easily deactivated for non-NOAA users.

+The main functionalities include:

+* Wide support of commonly-used sound speed profile formats
+* Compatibility with various data sources
+* Integration with common data acquisition/integration applications (e.g., Kongsberg SIS)
+* Profile enhancement based on real-time and climatologic models
+* Database management of the collected data with built-in functionalities for analysis and visualization.

+With a long-term support and development plan, Sound Speed Manager is a turnkey application ready to be used (and extended) by professionals and institutions in the hydrographic community.

+The package is jointly developed by the `Center for Coastal and Ocean Mapping, UNH<https://ccom.unh.edu/>`_ and `NOAA Coast Survey Development Laboratory (CSDL) <https://www.nauticalcharts.noaa.gov/>`_.

 The current development of Sound Speed Manager is partially supported by: